corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 title: "Write the MarsVoucher and BoardingTicket states"
 ---

 In Corda, states are immutable objects on the ledger.
-One or more Corda nodes agree that these objects exist at a specific point in time.
-These objects can represent different types of information - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
+One or more Corda nodes agree that these states exist at a specific point in time.
+These objects can represent any information - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
 These states represent information that Mars Express and Peter share and have agreed upon.

-States relevant to a specific node are stored in that node's vault.
+States associated to a specific party's identity are stored in that entity's vault.
 For a state to evolve, the current state must be marked as historic and a new, updated state must be created.
-The `MarsVoucher` state is issued by the company Mars Express to Peter, so it is stored in both nodes' vaults.
+The `MarsVoucher` state is issued by the company Mars Express to Peter, so it is stored in both parties' vaults.
 When Peter redeems his voucher, the `MarsVoucher` state is spent and this information is updated in both vaults.
 It's a similar process for the `BoardingTicket` state.
 The state is issued by Mars Express and spent when Peter takes his trip.
 Both the voucher and ticket are valid for single-use only - when the states are spent, it guarantees that they cannot be used again.

 When you create a state, you include the relevant information about the fact you are storing.
 The `MarsVoucher` state includes a description of the voucher and the names of the issuer and holder.
 The `BoardingTicket` includes trip information, the issuer and owner of the ticket, and the days left until the rocket launch.
 You also include a reference to the contract that governs how the states should evolve over time.
 The state must implement <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> or one of its dependents.